Geraldine Kennedy

 Geraldine Kennedy (born 1 September 1951) is an Irish journalist and politician who served as the first female editor of The Irish Times newspaper.
 She previously served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 1987 to 1989.

-In 1982, Kennedy's telephone, along with those of two other journalists, was tapped by former Minister for Justice Seán Doherty.
+In 1982, Kennedy's telephone, along with those of two other journalists, was tapped by the Minister for Justice, Seán Doherty.
 The revelation in 1992 that Charles Haughey had ordered the phone taps led to Haughey's resignation as Taoiseach.

 Early career

 Kennedy studied at Dublin Institute of Technology and began her journalistic career with a regional newspaper, the Munster Express.
 She moved to the Cork Examiner after less than a year, but spent only a few years there before joining The Irish Times.

-On the foundation of the Sunday Tribune in 1980, Kennedy joined it as the paper's political correspondent.
+On the foundation of the Sunday Tribune in 1980, Kennedy joined as the paper's political correspondent.
 The paper's publisher, John Mulcahy, had become familiar with Kennedy when she had contributed to his journal Hibernia.
 When the Tribune briefly ceased production, Kennedy moved to the Sunday Press.

 Early in 1987, Kennedy successfully sued the incumbent Charles Haughey-led Fianna Fáil government for illegally tapping her phone.

 Political career

 Kennedy stood in the 1987 general election as a candidate for the newly formed Progressive Democrat party in Dún Laoghaire.
 She came third in the poll, winning 9.4% of the first-preference vote.
-She was one of fourteen Progressive Democrat TDs elected to Dáil Éireann in that election — a feat the party never achieved again.
+She was one of fourteen Progressive Democrat TDs elected to Dáil Éireann in that election — the greatest number of seats the party was to win.
 Kennedy was appointed the party's spokesperson for foreign affairs.

 She stood again in the 1989 general election and won 9% of the first-preference vote but failed to retain her seat.